 Yes, we do require the general GRE exam.
-We expect that qualified students will have a minimum of 300 on the combined verbal and quantitative sections, with a minimum of 150 in the verbal section and a minimum of 150 in the quantitative section.
-We would like to see scores in or above the 50th percentile.
-We recommend students take the GRE exam before November 15th , to be considered in the regular cycle.
+We expect qualified students to be in the 44th percentile in the verbal and quantitative sections and recommend students scores to be in or above the 50th percentile to be competitive.
+We recommend students take the GRE exam before November 15th to be considered in the regular cycle.

 How do I submit the supplemental materials for my application?

 Your supplemental materials should include your Transcript Analysis Form and the Applicant Survey.
-You can submit your supplemental materials (after applying through PTCAS ) and sending them to:
+You can submit your supplemental materials (after applying through PTCAS ) by sending them to:

 Institute for Physical Therapy Education - Admissions